 Package Rates Include:

-Accommodations, breakfast and three course dinner (Mondays lodge restaurant is closed and guests receive vouchers for local restaurants) and riverside lunches on fishing days, lodge dining gratuities (but not guide gratuities), complimentary espresso, non alcoholic beverages, guided drift and/or wade fishing, all flies and terminal tackle, and use of property amenities including private access to the Yellowstone River.
-Room taxes will be added and very by room type ($13-$20/person/night depending on package)
+Accommodations, breakfast and three course dinner, lodge dining gratuities (but not guide gratuities or gratuities for a bar tab), complimentary espresso, non alcoholic beverages, guided drift and/or wade fishing, all flies and terminal tackle, and use of property amenities including private access to the Yellowstone River.
+Room taxes will be added and very by room type ($14-$25/person/night depending on package).
+Note lunches are ONLY provided on guided fishing days.

 Package Rates Do Not Include:

 Lunches at the lodge (although picnic lunches are included on guided fishing days), fishing guide gratuities, Montana fishing license, any rod fees for private water days, bar tab, and wader rentals if needed.
 Please do not hesitate to ask for further information regarding the exclusions.

 WE CAN CUSTOMIZE YOUR STAY!

 If you want to stay longer, fish less, sight see more, go to Yellowstone National Park, horseback ride, play golf or just enjoy the day hanging out at the “Lodge” please let us know.
 Please contact us for details.
 (Package prices will be adjusted accordingly)

 Airport: The nearest airport is in Bozeman, Montana - Bozeman Yellowstone International Airport, serviced by Delta, Frontier, Alaska/Horizon, Southwest, American, Jet Blue, Allegiant & United Airlines.
 The airport is approximately 45 minutes from the Lodge.
 Airport shuttles can be arranged for an added fee.

 Driving: Guests can drive directly to the Lodge.
 You may drive your own car or rent one in Bozeman.